 Until it all changed.
 At first, that day was no different.
 As I walked through Murray’s and Pritchard’s fields, I saw Geoffrey standing alone in the distance.
 I reached him and the conversation began.

-A bit of small talk ensued, catching up on my news and his extremely boring life.
+A bit of small talk ensued, we caught up on each other’s news and his extremely boring life.
 He said the crow from the tree on Malloy’s field came and plucked another couple strands of hay from him for its nest.

 “Kind of defeats the purpose of being, you know, a scarecrow!” he said sarcastically.
 We kept chatting and joking.